ianmaclarty/amulet/doc/actions.md

 is used to interpolate between the initial value and the final value.

-If target is omitted it is taken to be the `node` onto which the action is applied.
+If target is omitted it is taken to be the node to which the tween action is attached.

 Example: